Ravikrishnan05/mpmc_project/README.md

 ## novelty

 We are the first ones to do laser security system with msp430 microcontroller and ldr with LM393 voltage comparator.
-MSP430 is known for its extremely low power consumption when compared to other microcontrollers, which makes it suitable for energy-efficient application in our project case. this makes our project unique.
+Because MSP430 is known for its extremely low power consumption when compared to other microcontrollers, which makes it suitable for energy-efficient application in our project case. this makes our project unique.